saurabhkadwla/Radiative-Transfer-/README.md

 # Radiative Transfer — Course Assignments

 This repository contains assignment solutions for the **Radiative Transfer** course I took at **IISc Bangalore**.
-The course was taught by Kartic C. Sarkar.
+The course was taught by Kartick C. Sarkar.

 The repository includes:
 - Colab / Jupyter notebooks with worked solutions and plots,